SHANIB-C-K/notes-app-mern/README.md

-This project's processing is not yet complete.
+This project's processing has not been completed yet.

-I am facing a big problem.
-The problem will be solved after I have completed this program.
+I am experiencing a significant issue.
+Please wait and provide support.

 Today, I am working on the backend processing.
-Please wait and see.
+Please wait and stay tuned.